ScholarEval: Research Idea Evaluation Grounded in Literature: Expert User Study

 \textbf{Procedure.} We ask each expert participant to first write a research idea that includes the problem they aim to tackle and the suggested methodology.
 This can be one they have yet to experiment with, or an idea they have already published.
 After receiving the soundness and contribution evaluation from a single system (either \system or OpenAI deep research), they complete a detailed rubric related to the core components of idea evaluation (e.g. the usefulness of the suggestions, the engagement with literature, etc.).
 The entire process for creating an idea, generating the feedback, and scoring the rubric took an average of 1 hour across participants, and we allow up to 4 unique idea submissions.
 The exact questions, user demographics, blindness and randomization validity, and compensation details can be found in \autoref{app:userstudy}.

 \textbf{Evaluation.} We group questions into six dimensions. \metricpillorange{ Citations} captures the number of references experts would actually use in their research.
 Because research ideas can be complex and domain-specific, we use \metricpillorange{ Faithful} to measure the extent to which the feedback aligns with nuances of the research idea. \metricpillorange{ Useful} reflects the helpfulness of each system and the expert's enthusiasm for future use. \metricpillorange{ Focus} measures the degree to which each system targets the most important factors of each research idea. \metricpillorange{ LitEngage} indicates the depth each system uses when making detailed comparisons with specific components of relevant literature. \metricpillorange{ Refine} gauges whether the system provides valuable, targeted, feasible suggestions for improvement that experts believe would actually improve their research idea.
 The questions related to each dimension are available in \autoref{tab:user_study_questions}.
-We refer readers to \Sref{app:user_study_stats} for details on linear mixed effects model, which we adopt as our statistical method.
-[1]{\ensuremath{^{#1}}}

-\textbf{Results and analysis.} Results in \autoref{tab:user_study} show a statistically significant preference for \system over o4-mini-deep-research across all six dimensions measured in our expert user study.
+We refer readers to \ref{app:user_study_stats} for details on linear mixed effects model, which we adopt as our statistical method. \textbf{Results and analysis.} Results in \autoref{tab:user_study} show a statistically significant preference for \system over \hnm{OpenAI Deep Research} across all six dimensions measured in our expert user study.
 Experts found 1.5 more useful \metricpillorange{ Citations} using \system and scored \metricpillorange{ LitEngage} 1.2 higher, demonstrating the effectiveness of our multi-stage literature retrieval pipeline.
 A strong effect on \metricpillorange{ Faithful} and \metricpillorange{ Focus} underscores the benefit of systemically breaking down the research plan into smaller, controlled comparisons with relevant literature.
 The actionable feedback generated by \system had clear advantages as well, with experts reporting a 1.2 increase in \metricpillorange{ Refine}.
 The higher score on \metricpillorange{ Useful} further underscores the overall usefulness of \system as research evaluation framework as judged by experts.